LeandroCRD/Raspberry-Projects/README.md

 Scripts done in Python:

-**ledeffects** - Window in Tkinter to turn on/off, blink and pulse a led.
+**Led Effects** - Window in Tkinter to turn on/off, blink and pulse a led.

 **ledpulse** - 2 ways of pulsing a led.